Cherry Hinton: Public services

-There are two health centres in the village, one of which (the Cherry Hinton Medical Centre) has a practice shared with Brookfields Health Centre on Seymour Street, Cambridge, the other (Cherry Hinton Surgery on High Street) is shared with "The Surgery" of Mill Road.
+There are two NHS GP surgeries in the village, one of which (the Cherry Hinton Medical Centre) has a practice shared with Brookfields Health Centre on Seymour Street, Cambridge, the other (Cherry Hinton Surgery on High Street) is shared with "The Surgery" of Mill Road.
+There is also a private Osteopath's practice on the High Street.

-In the High Street there are a number of shops including a Tesco Express supermarket, a newsagent, Children's society charity shop, a Sue Ryder charity shop, a hairdresser, a barber, a bakery, two pharmacies, a cycle shop, a craft shop, two turf accountants and a post office.
-There is also a Tesco superstore towards Fulbourn.
-Meals are available at the Sitar Indian restaurant, Dominos Pizza, the Golden Pizza Chinese/Pizza Takeaway and the Cherry House Chinese Takeaway & Chip Shop, as well as from the bakery which provides a variety of filled rolls and hot snack products during the day.
+In the High Street there are a number of shops including a Tesco Express supermarket, a Morrison's express, Children's society charity shop, a Sue Ryder charity shop, a barber, a hairdresser, Dorrington's Bakery, two pharmacies, a craft shop, two Indian restaurants, a dry cleaners, two Indian market/food shops, two turf accountants and a post office.

-There is a village hall and sports leisure centre (Cherry Hinton Village Leisure Centre) adjacent to the village library, with services currently operated by GLL on behalf of the City Council.
+There is a village hall and sports leisure centre (Cherry Hinton Village Leisure Centre) adjacent to the village library, with services currently operated on behalf of the City Council.
 The sports centre offers badminton, 5-a-side football, basketball as well as exercise classes and room hire.
 The village has a well-appointed recreation ground situated on the high street.
 Here children's play equipment, exercise equipment and football fields for local fixtures are provided.
-It also has a park and children's play area, including paddling pools and tennis courts, in the grounds of Cherry Hinton Hall, which hosts the internationally recognised annual Cambridge Folk Festival.
+The village also has a park and children's play area, (including a large paddling pool and two tennis courts) in the grounds of Cherry Hinton Hall, which also hosts the internationally recognised annual Cambridge Folk Festival in July.

-Cherry Hinton mostly falls within the jurisdiction of Cambridge City Council and Cambridgeshire County Council for Local Government Services although the easternmost parts are managed by South Cambs District Council.
+Cherry Hinton mostly falls within the jurisdiction of Cambridgeshire County Council for Local Government Services although the easternmost parts are managed by South Cambs District Council.
+Recent parliamentary boundary changes place most of the village in South Cambs parliamentary constituency, changing a decades-long association with the city.

 Schools

 Cherry Hinton C of E Primary School is situated on the High Street just next to the level crossing and near to St Andrew's church.
 In September 2011, the school changed from an Infant School for children aged between 3 and 7 years to a Primary School for 3- to 11-year-old children.
 It is a Church School, founded by Trust Deed, and has 'Foundation' Governors, appointed by the Church of England.
 The school has been rated grade 2 ("good") school.
-Mary Waters, mother of Pink Floyd bass guitarist and lyricist Roger Waters, taught there during the 1960s and early 1970s.

 Colville Primary School is situated on Colville Road.
 It opened in the mid-1950s as a Junior School for 7 - 11 year-olds.
+Mary Waters, mother of Pink Floyd bass guitarist and lyricist Roger Waters, taught there during the 1960s and early 1970s.

 Other primary schools, opened after the two above, include The Spinney Primary School, close to the village centre, and Bewick Bridge Community Primary School.

-Secondary schooling for most children is at Netherhall School on the south west edge of the village, or alternatively at St Bede's Inter-Church School.
+Secondary schooling for most children is at Netherhall School to the south west (in Queen Ediths), or alternatively at St Bede's Inter-Church School just outside the village to the west (nearer the city).

 Independent schools in the village area include Oaks International School and Holme Court School.